MATH-4939-York-University/Course-sandbox/README.md

 - **Commit and push often as you work**
 - **Always commit and push at the end of a session**

+To clone this repo as an RStudio project:
+- If you haven't yet:
+  - Install RStudio and git
+  - Create and RSA key in RStudio and install the public SSH key in GitHub
+- In RStudio use the menu:  Tools > Shell
+- cd to the parent directory of the directory for the repo
+- use the command: git clone git@github.com:MATH-4939-York-University/Course-sandbox.git
+- In RStudio click on 'New Project' at the top right and select "Existing Directory" in the "New Project" menu.
+- Browse to the directory just created by cloning and select "Create Project"

 ## Project description

 Describe your project here.